Chetan3010/EarthX/README.md

 - 🧹 Automatic message cleanup for a clutter-free chat experience
 - 📊 Comprehensive logging system for easy monitoring and debugging
 - 🔧 Easily extendable for future feature additions
+- 🗨️ Prefix will be available soon...
+- 🔍 better error handling soon...
 ## 🎮 Commands

 EarthX offers a variety of music-related commands to enhance your Discord server's audio experience: